Slipknot Videography

 Director: Paul Brown

 The music video for "Psychosocial" began filming on June 30, 2008, but was soon delayed due to an unrelated head injury sustained by turntablist Sid Wilson before the shoot, who was subsequently hospitalised.
 During an interview with Kerrang!, guitarist James Root revealed that the video will feature the burning of the purgatory masks adorned by the band members in the splash teaser photos shown on Slipknot's website, reportedly because the masks represent the band's ego.
-The video will premiere on MTV's "FNMTV" show on July 18, 2008 as revealed on the Roadrunner Records home page.

 The Blister Exists